 Trade secrets are prized assets that encompass an enormous variety of confidential information critical to a company’s competitive advantage, reputation and brand.
-Given today’s highly mobile workforce, complications arising when businesses jointly develop trade secret information and the increased ease with which trade secrets may be misappropriated, companies must take appropriate steps to protect their proprietary information.
+Given today’s highly mobile workforce, complications arising when businesses jointly develop trade secrets and the increased ease with which trade secrets may be misappropriated, companies must take appropriate steps to protect their proprietary information.

-Obtained a decisive jury trial victory in the first plaintiff’s verdict won by any law firm under the Defend Trade Secrets Act whereby Dalmatia Import Group pursued bet-the-company litigation against a former distributor and manufacturer that had launched an impersonator product
+Obtained a decisive jury trial victory for Dalmatia Import Group, Inc. (the first-ever plaintiff’s verdict won by a law firm under the DTSA) in bet-the-company litigation against a former distributor and manufacturer that launched an impersonator product

 Represented Ion Beam Applications in a trade secrets arbitration involving ion beam accelerators used to irradiate medical targets